SamLam140330/ReduceLag/README.md

 # ReduceLag

-A Minecraft mod that trying to reduce server lag like unload some dimensions which are not using and kill some entities.
+A Minecraft mod that trying to reduce server lag like unload some dimensions which are not using and kill some entities when it is too much.

+The commands in this mod are just setup and no functions.

+Will add the config file in the future.

-### The mod is still under developing!
+### This mod is still under development!

 ## Welcome to GitHub Pages